Markkanen scores career-high 38 points, Jazz edge Suns – KION546

 In a wildly entertaining offensive shootout, Utah’s defense made the difference down the stretch.
 The Suns shot 58.2% through three quarters but went 10 for 27 in the fourth period and turned the ball over in the final minute.

+“With all the emotions from our losing streak, we just wanted to try to figure out a way to win and you just do whatever it takes in a game like this,” said Mike Conley, who forced a traveling call and had a blocked shot in the final minutes.

-After scoring 45 points through three quarters, Suns star Devin Booker had just two free throws in the final quarter and an inconsequential bank shot at the buzzer to finish with 49.
+After scoring 45 points in the first three quarters, Suns star Devin Booker had just two free throws in the final quarter and an inconsequential bank shot at the buzzer to finish with 49.

+“He had a good game going but I rode him too much,” Phoenix coach Monty Williams said.
+“That’s not what we want to do for the long term.
+We’re down a bunch of guys and we needed him to score like that to have a chance.
+But we’re just putting a lot of pressure on him to carry us offensively because we’re not getting the stops we need.”

 Markkanen has had five 30-point games this season and scored his 38 points on just 18 field-goal attempts.

+“His teammates know how good he is and how good he can be and they are probably empowering him more than I am,” Hardy said.

+Case in point, Jordan Clarkson marveled at his 15-for-18 shooting as he scanned the box score in the locker room after the game.
+“Damn, that’s good,” he said.

 Booker marked his 19th game with at least 40 points but couldn’t get the ball or many good looks at the end.
-He also has 10 assists and eight rebounds.
+He also had 10 assists and eight rebounds.

+“We were fighting uphill all game.
+I think we gave them a lot of confidence to start the game,” Booker said.
+And maybe they expended too much energy in the comeback.

 Chris Paul missed his fifth game with a right heel injury and the Suns have gone 2-3 without him.